lucasjoliveau/doc/en/applications/finance/accounting/vendor_bills/assets.md

 amount reported on the balance sheet equals $ 20,000, leaving us with $ 7,000 of **Not Depreciable Value** , or Salvage value.

-Odoo Accounting handles depreciation by creating all depreciation entries automatically in _draft mode_.
+Konvergo ERP Accounting handles depreciation by creating all depreciation entries automatically in _draft mode_.
 They are then posted periodically.

-Odoo supports the following **Depreciation Methods** :
+Konvergo ERP supports the following **Depreciation Methods** :

   * Straight Line